scaffops/python/fragments/readme.md

 #%- endif %#

 #%- if pypi %#
-#%- if is_cli_tool %#
+#%- if cli %#
-To use this globally as a CLI tool, simply install it with [pipx](https://github.com/pypa/pipx)
+To use this globally as a CLI tool, simply install it with [pipx](https://github.com/pypa/pipx):

 ```shell
 pipx install {{pypi_project_name}}
 ```

-You might also simply install it with pip:
+But you might also simply install it with pip to access the library API:

 ```shell
 pip install {{pypi_project_name}}